rwjs/macco/README.md

 NOTES
 ======

- - Automatic Mode convert to the default format (defined in the script).
-If the supplied MAC is in that format, it is converted to the 'automatic' format.
+ - Automatic Mode converts MACs to the default format (as defined by "FUNCT").
+If the supplied MAC is already in that format, it is converted to the 'automatic' format (as defined by "AUTO_FUNCT").
- - MAC address(es) can be supplied either via STDIN (preferred), or as arguments.
+ - MAC address(es) can be supplied by STDIN, and/or script arguments.
 If both STDIN and arguments are supplied, STDIN is processed first.
- - If no MAC address(es) is supplied, all system MAC addresses are displayed.
+ - If no MAC addresses are supplied, all system MAC addresses (excluding loopback) are displayed.

 TODO
 ======